 Introduction to Stress Testing

 Stress Testing is performed on any software application, which needs to be validated for its sturdiness and dependability under different atmospheres and situations.
-During the dynamic stress testing process on the software application, it is also important to observe and validate the failure management or error handling methods used in the application development process.
+During the dynamic stress testing process on the software application, it is also essential to observe and validate the failure management or error handling methods used in the application development process.
 This involves hitting the application with extreme conditions and observing the behavior of the application for those conditions.

 Reasons for Conducting Stress Testing